MCM (TV channel): History

 In the 1980s, the French audiovisual landscape changed, with the arrival of channels such as Canal+ in 1984 and La Cinq and TV6 in 1986, followed by the privatization of TF1 in 1987.
-The two private channels Télé Monte-Carlo (TMC) in the south-east and RTL Télévision in the north-east were no longer alone in the face of the French public service monopoly, and had to share the advertising cake with the newcomers.
+The two peripheral private channels along the border, Télé Monte-Carlo (TMC) in the south-east and RTL Télévision in the north-east were no longer alone in the face of the French public service monopoly, and had to share the advertising cake with the newcomers.

 By 1987, TMC was in trouble, with programs and investors in short supply since the failed sale of TMC and RMC by Sofirad in 1987.
 The new M6 channel, whose transmitters in the south of France are not yet fully deployed, is interested in TMC's transmitter network to increase its broadcast coverage in this area.
 M6 wanted to make TMC a station affiliated to its national network, able to offer a local program to complement the national broadcast.

 Thirteen months later, on 1 July 1989, with M6 having been able to deploy its own transmitters in the south of France, the broadcast partnership with TMC came to an end.

 On 1 July 1989, Télé Monte-Carlo, whose own resources were then limited to evening broadcasts, launched the new program “Monte-Carlo Musique” (or MCM Euromusique), a music schedule created by Europe 1 Communication and Télé Monte-Carlo.
 MCM was broadcast all day long, except in the evening, when TMC broadcast its own programs.
 This on-air reformatting allowed TMC to increase its broadcasting via French, Belgian and Swiss cable networks, as the only French music channel (after the closure of TV6), complemented by D2-MAC satellite broadcasting on TDF-1/TDF-2.

 During this period, Télé Monte-Carlo (TMC) played an important role in the production of musical content.
 The channel welcomed many musicians to its TV sets.
 TMC made its facilities available for the creation of filmed musical performances or video clips.
 These sequences, mainly produced in playback, provided artists with a low-cost platform for promoting their music.
 These programs are often among their first television appearances.

 TMC was inspired by its program Des Clips et des Claps, presented by Valérie Payet which was a big hit with audiences in the southeast, to create and broadcast Monte-Carlo Musique (MCM), a music program modelled as a French-style MTV called “Euromusique”, co-created by Europe 1 Communication (via its subsidiary Euromusique) and Télé Monte-Carlo.
 Valérie Payet was the first presenter on the channel.

 The video sequences initially produced for TMC were an important part of MCM's early clip programming.
 This synergy enriched the catalog of clips available for broadcast, at a time when the production of dedicated music videos was not yet systematic in the French music industry.